clee1/cloud-formation-cluster/README.md

 --------------

 - `reset.sh` — script that returns everything in the initial state after the cluster has been destroyed.
 - `tunnel.sh` — creates an ssh tunnel from your port 9999 to port 8080 on the Ambari server which gives you access to the Ambari UI.
-Note that the correct private key needs to be specified (instead of what there is now) for ssh command to connect.
+Note that the correct private key needs to be specified (see next paragraph, item no. 6) for ssh command to connect.
 - `deploy.sh` — see the previous "Deployment Flow" paragraph.

 Prerequisites